MBT-80: Cancellation

 With its adoption as an official programme, the Challenger was also known for a time as the MBT-85.
-However, various research elements of the MBT-80 programme were continued to develop and mature advanced technology for the next generation of British MBTs to enter service in the early 1990s, the design of which was to be provided by the new MBT-95 programme, launched in late 1982.
-In the event though, the MBT-95 was superseded by the Challenger 2 programme in 1987 in part due to financial and political considerations and partly due to the unexpectedly poor performance of the original Challenger in early trials, exercises and the like which seemed to indicate an urgent need for a replacement tank in the near term, and not just to replace the remaining Chieftains as originally planned.
-However, the Challenger 2 was not officially chosen as the British Army's new tank until late 1991, by which time the Challenger 1's problems had been resolved, with it having racked up an excellent operational record in the Gulf War.
+Various research elements of the MBT-80 programme were continued to develop and mature advanced technology for the next generation of British MBTs to enter service in the early 1990s, the design of which was to be provided by the new MBT-95 programme, launched in late 1982.
+In the event though, the MBT-95 was superseded by the Challenger 2 programme in 1987 that seemed to indicate an urgent need for a replacement tank in the near term, and not just to replace the remaining Chieftains as originally planned.
+A competition (the Chieftain Replacement Programme) was held, with the competing designs being the Challenger 2 (given the interim name 'Improved Challenger'), the Abrams, the Leclerc, and the Leopard 2.
+The result was never really in any doubt, despite some strong internal opposition to continued procurement of the Challenger series, in part due to financial and political considerations and partly due to the unexpectedly poor performance of the original Challenger in early trials, exercises and the like.
+The Challenger 2 was not officially chosen as the British Army's new tank until late 1991, by which time the Challenger 1's problems had been resolved, with it having an excellent operational record in the Gulf War.

 The MBT-80 was planned for development to be completed in 1987 and production by 1989.
 By 1989 the Challenger tank at the same point in time, despite having been in production for nearly seven years and officially in service for over four of those, was widely considered to be still not fully operational.